-Fresh and bright, this carrot ginger turmeric juice is packed with delicious anti-inflammatory ingredients!
-Easy to make in less than 10 minutes, it's a healthy breakfast juice with so much flavor.
+Fresh and bright, this carrot ginger turmeric juice is packed with delicious veggies and spice!
+Easy to make in less than 10 minutes, it's a fun breakfast juice with so much flavor.

-Juices always feel particularly perfect when you want a good dose of healthy vitamins but a smoothie feels a little too heavy.
-Much like my apple ginger juice and celery cucumber juice, this carrot ginger juice uses fresh produce for a quick and easy drink that works equally well with breakfast or as a healthy snack.
+Juices always feel particularly perfect when you want a good dose of fruit or veggies but a smoothie feels a little too heavy.
+Much like my apple ginger juice and celery cucumber juice, this carrot ginger juice uses fresh produce for a quick and easy drink that works equally well with breakfast or as an afternoon snack.

 Love smoothies too?
 Do check out my celery cucumber smoothie for another option made with vegetables as well as fruit.

 Combines vegetables and fruit.
 Enjoy a variety of fresh produce, as well as a little spice.

 Juicer or blender recipe.
 Don't have a juicer?
 No problem, I walk you through how to make this carrot ginger juice with a blender.
 And for more tips, check out my how to juice without a juicer post!

 All the ingredients and their quantities are set out in the recipe card below.

 Some notes on a few of them: